-- (1) "Bond rating" means the numerical rating of a unit of local government developed by the NCMC.
-The rating formula is based on 100 being a theoretically "perfect" unit of local government and is an assessment of the creditworthiness of the unit.
-Units of local government with a rating below 75 or with no ratings have limited, if any, access to the private markets for financing water and sewer or other debt. - (2) "Bonds" means bonds issued under this act. - (3) "Capacity grant" means a grant awarded by the Rural Economic Development Center to a local government unit to pay all or a portion of the cost associated with the planning and writing of a grant or loan application, a capital improvement plan, or other efforts that support growth and development of rural areas.
+(1) "Bond rating" means a numerical rating of a unit of local government developed by the North Carolina Municipal Council, Inc. The rating formula is based on 100 being a theoretically 'perfect' unit of government and is an assessment of the creditworthiness of the unit.
+Units of local government with rating below 75 or with no ratings are generally considered to be 'nonbank eligible' and such communities therefore have limited, if any access to the private market for financing water and sewer or other debt.

-- (4) "Capital improvement plan" means a report that identifies water and sewer infrastructure and capital needs that address planned and strategic growth.
-It shall include an assessment of current water and wastewater systems and a projection of those infrastructure needs over a 20-year horizon.
-The report shall take into consideration government mandates, usefulness of the improvements to the community and the effect on both short and long-term operation and maintenance of the scheduled improvements and identifies alternatives for meeting the identified need including regionalization, consolidation and system mergers, water reuse and conservation. - (5) "Clean Water Revolving Loan and Grant Act" means Chapter 796 of the 1987 Session Laws, as amended from time to time, codified as Chapter 159G of the General Statutes. - (6) "Clean Water Revolving Loan and Grant Fund" means the Clean Water Revolving Loan and Grant Fund as defined in the Clean Water Revolving Loan and Grant Act. - (7) "Cost" means, without intending thereby to limit or restrict any proper definition of this term in financing the cost of facilities or purposes authorized by this act: - a.
+- (2) "Bonds" means bonds issued under this act. - (3) "Capacity grant" means a grant awarded by the Rural Economic Development Center to a local government unit to assist in financing a portion of the cost associated with the planning and writing of a grant or loan application, a capital improvement plan, or other efforts that support growth and development of rural areas. - (4) "Capital Improvement Plan" means a report that identifies water and sewer infrastructure and capital needs that address planned and strategic growth.
+It includes an assessment of current water and wastewater systems and a projection of those infrastructure needs over a 20-year horizon.
+The report takes into consideration government mandates, usefulness of the improvements to the community and the effect on both short and long-term operation and maintenance of the scheduled improvements and identifies alternatives for meeting the identified need including regionalization, consolidation and system mergers, water reuse and conservation. - (5) "Clean Water Revolving Loan and Grant Act" means Chapter 796 of the 1987 Session Laws, as amended from time to time, codified as Chapter 159G of the General Statutes. - (6) "Clean Water Revolving Loan and Grant Fund" means the Clean Water Revolving Loan and Grant Fund as defined in the Clean Water Revolving Loan and Grant Act. - (7) "Cost" means, without intending thereby to limit or restrict any proper definition of this term in financing the cost of facilities or purposes authorized by this act: - a.
 The cost of constructing, reconstructing, enlarging, acquiring, and improving facilities, and acquiring equipment and land therefor, - b.
 The cost of engineering, architectural, and other consulting services as may be required, - c.
 Administrative expenses and charges, - d.
 Finance charges and interest prior to and during construction and, if deemed advisable by the State Treasurer, for a period not exceeding two years after the estimated date of completion of construction, - e.
 The cost of bond insurance, investment contracts, credit enhancement and liquidity facilities, interest-rate swap agreements or other derivative products, financial and legal consultants, and related costs of bond and note issuance, to the extent and as determined by the State Treasurer, - f.
-The cost of reimbursing the State for any payments made for any cost described above, and - g.
+The cost of reimbursing the State for any payments made for any cost described above, and g.
 Any other costs and expenses necessary or incidental to the purposes of this act.